Bascule bridge: Types

 There are three types of bascule bridge and the counterweights to the span may be located above or below the bridge deck.

 The fixed-trunnion (sometimes a "Chicago" bascule) rotates around a large axle that raises the span(s).
 The Chicago bascule name derives from the location where it is widely used, and is a refinement by Joseph Strauss of the fixed-trunnion.
 There are 44 movable bridges in Chicago, however 12 are not in operation.
 The Jackknife Bascule Bridge in Fort William, Ontario (now Thunder Bay, Ontario) was the first double-decked bascule bridge in the world, accommodating rail on the bottom and road/foot traffic on top.
 It was designed by Joseph Strauss for the Canadian Pacific Railway.

 The rolling lift trunnion (sometimes a "Scherzer" rolling lift), raises the span by rolling on a track resembling a rocking-chair base.
 The "Scherzer" rolling lift is a refinement patented in 1893 by American engineer William Donald Scherzer.

-The rarer Rall type combines rolling lift with longitudinal motion on trunnions when opening.
-It was patented (1901) by Theodor Rall.
-One of the few surviving examples is the Broadway Bridge (1913), in Portland, Oregon.
+The rarer Rall bascule consists of a trunnion integral to the bascule leaf which moves horizontally away from the channel along a track.
+A pivotally connected strut links the leaf to a fixed point in the structure, constraining the motion of the leaf.
+As the trunnion travels along the track, this linkage causes the leaf to rotate about the trunnion, converting horizontal motion into angular motion.
+It was patented in 1901 by Theodor Rall.
+One of the few surviving examples is the Broadway Bridge (1913), in Portland, Oregon, though it is driven through the pivotal link rather than a motor on the trunnion.

 The counterweight is often hidden below the road surface in the bridge abutment.